By: M. Scott Gordon

 As an article in The New York Times discusses, getting divorced from someone with narcissistic personality disorder can be extremely difficult.
 To be sure, these are often high-conflict, contentious divorces.
 If you are in a marriage with someone who might be a narcissist, and if you have questions or concerns about moving forward with a divorce, an experienced Chicago area divorce attorney can assist you.

-● Being envious of other and believing others envy you; and
+● Being envious of others and believing others envy you

 The article in The New York Times emphasizes this: “When people are in relationships with either a full-blown narcissistic personality or even people with a high number of narcissistic traits, it becomes a very traumatic experience for them and the children.
 When they file for divorce and decide to leave or even think about leaving, it becomes an even bigger nightmare.”
 Why is divorce so difficult and complicated if one of the partners is a narcissist?

 In short, divorcing a narcissist is never a “normal” event.
 Instead, as the article underscores, “they seek revenge, and the court system is an incredibly great platform for a narcissist . . . where they can just continue the battle with the partner and continue to seek revenge.”
 Not everyone with this disorder has the same traits and to the same degree.
 Typically, the more traits associated with a narcissistic personality disorder, the more difficult relationships tend to be (and, therefore, the more difficult a divorce process).

 The exact cause of Narcissistic Personality Disorder is not fully understood, but it is believed to be a combination of genetic, environmental, and social factors.
 Some research suggests that people with NPD may have experienced childhood trauma or neglect, leading to a distorted sense of self and a need for validation and attention.